 PRISM supports the specification and analysis of properties based on costs and rewards.
 This means that it can be used to reason, not just about the probability that a model behaves in a certain fashion, but about a wider range of quantitative measures relating to model behaviour.
 For example, PRISM can be used to compute properties such as "expected time", "expected number of lost messages" or "expected power consumption".
 The implementation of cost- and reward-based techniques in the tool is only partially completed and is still ongoing.
 If you have questions, comments or feature-requests relating to this functionality, please feel free to contact the PRISM team about this.

-The basic idea is that probabilistic models (of all three types) developed in PRISM can be augmented with costs or rewards: real values associated with certain states or transitions of the model.
+The basic idea is that probabilistic models (of all types) developed in PRISM can be augmented with costs or rewards: real values associated with certain states or transitions of the model.
 In fact, since there is no practical distinction between costs and rewards (except that costs are generally perceived to be "bad" and rewards to be "good"), PRISM only supports rewards.
 The user is, however, free to interpret the values however they choose.

 In this section, we describe how models described in the PRISM language